rapiddweller/rapiddweller-benerator-ce/doc/advanced_topics.md

 ### Global scope

-Using scope="/", any component can be configured to have global scope which means that it is never reset.
+Using `scope="/"`, any component can be configured to have global scope which means that it is never reset.
 This can also be used as a performance improvement for resource-heavy database queries combined with a caching distribution.

 ## Composite Data Generation

 For databases, flat data generation is used: Each generated entity stands for itself and is persisted without a context.
-Nesting `<generate>` elements only corresponds to a concept of loop and sub loop, not to a hierarchical nesting of data.
-First the top level element is created and sent to its consumer(s) then its child elements are generated and sent to their consumer(s).
+Nesting `<generate>` elements only correspond to a concept of loop and sub-loop, not to a hierarchical nesting of data.
+First, the top-level element is created and sent to its consumer(s) then its child elements are generated and sent to their consumer(s).
 It is up to the consumer(s) to create and track context and interpret the generated data in a hierarchical manner.